Akali27/Windows_Directory_Analyzer/README.md

 # Windows Directory Analyzer

-This C++ program mimics the functionality of the Windows dir command with '/a', '/s', and '/q' options.
+This C++ program mimics the functionality of the Windows dir command with options '/a', '/s', and '/q' options.
 It retrieves and displays various file and directory attributes from a specified path.

 ## Features